samkeen/samkeen/README.md

 ---
 ### 📰 Altered Craft: Newsletter for software developers covering the latest trends in AI

 Hi, I’m Sam Keen.
-At AlteredCraft, I help developers do more than just keep up with AI’s rapid changes in software, I help you thrive.
+At AlteredCraft, since May of 2023, I've been helping developers do more than just keep up with AI’s rapid changes in software, I've been helping them thrive.

 AlteredCraft offers:
 - Delta Notes weekly posts cover what’s shifting now
 - Deep dives break down what these changes mean for your work, so you can adapt with confidence.

-I bring over 25 years in software and tech leadership, from startups to Lululemon, Nike, and AWS.
+I bring over 25+ years in software and tech leadership, from startups to Lululemon, Nike, and AWS.
 My focus: cutting through the noise to offer real value and actionable advice.

-[1] Formerly DevThink.AI, weekly editions since May 2023

 **✅ [Signup today!](https://alteredcraft.com/)**